-This ordinance is enacted for the immediate preservation of the public peace, health, and safety.
-The purposes of this ordinance are to promote housing stability during the COVID-19 pandemic and to prevent avoidable homelessness.
-This ordinance is necessary for the immediate preservation of the public peace, health, and safety because the COVID-19 pandemic has the potential for destabilizing the residential market for the reasons described in the findings made by the Board of Supervisors in enacting this ordinance.
-This ordinance is intended to enable tenants, homeowners, and mobilehome owners in the unincorporated area of the CovID-19 pandemic to be temporarily protected from eviction for non-payment of rent or mortgage payments and to reduce the risk that these events will lead to anxiety, stress and potential homelessness for the affected residents and their communities thereby serving the public peace, health, safety, and public welfare.
-The temporary moratorium on evictions for non-payment imposed by this ordinance is created pursuant to the County's general police powers to protect the health, safety, and welfare of its residents and exists in addition to any rights and obligations under state and federal law.
+This ordinance is enacted to promote the public health, welfare, peace, and safety.
+The purposes of this ordinance are to reduce the transmission of COVID-19, to promote housing stability during the COVID-19 pandemic and to prevent avoidable homelessness.
+This ordinance is necessary for the promotion of the public health, welfare, peace, and safety because the COVID-19 pandemic has the potential for destabilizing the residential market for the reasons described in the findings made by the Board of Supervisors in enacting this ordinance.
+This ordinance is intended to enable tenants, homeowners, and mobilehome owners in the County whose income, medical expenses, or child care needs have been affected by the COVID-19 pandemic to be temporarily protected from eviction for non-payment of rent or mortgage payments and to reduce the risk that these events will lead to anxiety, stress and potential homelessness for the affected residents and their communities thereby serving the public health, welfare, peace, and safety.
+The temporary moratorium on evictions for nonpayment imposed by this ordinance is created pursuant to the County's emergency authority pursuant to Government Code section 8634 and its general police powers to protect the health, safety, and welfare of its residents in addition to any rights and obligations under state and federal law.